ember-template-lint/ember-template-lint/docs/rule/require-input-label.md

 * boolean - `true` to enable / `false` to disable
 * object -- An object with the following keys:
-  * `allow` -- An array of component names for that may be used as label replacement
+  * `allow` -- An array of component names for that may be used as label replacements (in addition to the HTML `label` tag)

 ## References